Brampton Transit: Fares

-Fares are as of May 10, 2023.
-The cash fare is $4.50.
+Fares are as of February 9, 2026.
+The cash fare is $4.75.

 Customers paying their bus fares with cash (and in some cases, special purpose paper tickets) may request a paper transfer from the bus driver; for customers using Presto cards, the transfer is applied automatically from initial tap on.
-Both are valid for two hours from the time of first boarding, which allows customers to transfer freely between Brampton Transit buses in any direction, as well as transferring to neighbouring Milton Transit, MiWay, and York Region Transit services.
+Both are valid for two hours from the time of first boarding, which allows customers to transfer freely between Brampton Transit buses in any direction, as well as transferring to or from other neighbouring municipal transit agencies in the GTHA, such as Milton Transit, MiWay, Oakville Transit, and York Region Transit services.

-Since February 26, 2024, there are free transfers between Brampton Transit and the TTC (separate fares were charged previously) for riders paying with Presto, credit, or debit cards under a GTA-wide fare integration policy between the TTC and all other GTA transit services.
-However, the double fare still applies for cash payments.
+Since February 26, 2024, there are also free transfers available between Brampton Transit and the TTC (separate fares were charged previously) for riders paying with Presto, credit, or debit cards.
+However, this does not apply to paper transfers, which still requires an additional fare to be paid.

-Since August 11, 2022, customers also have the option to pay the equivalent of the Brampton Transit adult cash fare by contactless credit card or mobile wallet by tapping it on a Presto fare reader.
+Since August 11, 2022, customers also have the option to pay the equivalent of the Brampton Transit adult cash fare by contactless credit card, debit card or mobile wallet by tapping it on a Presto fare reader.
 Similar to the Presto card, the 2-hour transfer is applied automatically onto a customer's contactless credit or debit card or mobile wallet after the initial fare is paid.

-Preschoolers, blind people and senior residents – who resides in the City of Brampton for those ages 65 and older so long as they carry a valid Brampton Transit Identification Card and a Presto card with a free annual pass loaded on it – can travel fare free on Brampton Transit.
+Preschoolers (ages 5 and under), blind people and senior residents – who resides in the City of Brampton for those ages 65 and older so long as they carry a valid Brampton Transit Identification Card and a Presto card with a free annual pass loaded on it – can travel fare free on Brampton Transit.
 War veterans also travel for free by Veteran Transit Pass Program.